deamos/Codea-Eve-Live-Viewer-for-iPad/README.txt

 Version History:
 -------------
+-v0.67a ()
+--Fixed ISK value bugs
+--Integrated ISK Values in to Notifications
+--Added Various Missing TypeIDs
+--Cleaned up Eve-Kill REST API parsing to parse more accurately

 -v0.66a (5/29/2012)
--Fixed Communication Error not displaying and causing horrible, horrible crash.
+--Fixed Communication Error not displaying and causing horrible, horrible crash.
--Locked Orientation to Portrait Until Landscape Bugs fixed.
+--Locked Orientation to Portrait Until Landscape Bugs fixed.

 -v0.65a (5/28/2012)
 --Cleaned up the UI.